MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/03-Transform-data-with-sql.md

 7. Publish the changes to your script, and then close the script pane.

-## Transform data using CREATE EXTERAL TABLE AS SELECT (CETAS) statements
+## Transform data using CREATE EXTERNAL TABLE AS SELECT (CETAS) statements

 A simple way to use SQL to transform data in a file and persist the results in another file is to use a CREATE EXTERNAL TABLE AS SELECT (CETAS) statement.
 This statement creates a table based on the requests of a query, but the data for the table is stored as files in a data lake.
 The transformed data can then be queried through the external table, or accessed directly in the file system (for example, for inclusion in a downstream process to load the transformed data into a data warehouse).